 Discover and generate new color themes for your Vuetify applications using our Theme Generator tool.

 Vuetify supports both light and dark variants of the Material Design spec.
 This designation starts at the root application component,

 v-app and is supported by majority of components.
-By default, your application will use the light theme, but this can be easily overwritten by adding the dark prop.
+By default, your application will use the light theme, but this can be easily overwritten by adding the dark option in the theme service.

 When you designate a component as light or dark, all of its children will inherit and apply the same unless otherwise specified.
-Due to CSS specificity, there are certain combinations that might prompt you to manually assign the theme for nested children.
-This is most likely to occur when using the dark theme.
+You can manually turn dark on and off by changing

 By default, Vuetify has a standard theme applied for all components.